scruwys/and-the-award-goes-to/README.md

 ## The Results

-Here are my picks for the 89th Academy Awards.
+Here are my picks for the 89th Academy Awards using the [decision tree classifier](https://github.com/scruwys/and-the-award-goes-to/blob/master/predict/decision_tree.py).

 | Award    | Nominee           | Film  |
 | -------- |-------------------| -----|